Connecting to the host network

 Starting the interface

-The TAP interface is created as “paused”.
+The TAP and VMNET interfaces are created as “paused”.
 To enable communication with the host system you must start it manually, either by running:

 (monitor) start